smit4k/graphite.nvim/README.md

   -- When true, :GraphiteOpen always rescans instead of reusing the cache auto_refresh = false,

-  -- Layout algorithm.  "tree" is the only option right now;
+  -- Layout algorithm:
+  -- "tree"      -> hierarchical ASCII list
+  -- "graph"     -> routed graph view + node list
-  -- a force-directed layout is planned. layout = "tree",
+  layout = "tree",

   -- Lua patterns for paths that should be excluded from scanning